ArduPilot/ardupilot_wiki/copter/source/docs/landing-gear.rst

 Copter supports retractable Landing Gear activated by a servo mechanism (like these sold by `Hobby King <http://www.hobbyking.com/hobbyking/store/__63508__Quanum_600_Class_Quick_Release_Universal_Retractable_Gear_Set_680UC_Pro_Hexa_Copter_.html>`__).
-The gear can be manually retracted/deployed with an auxiliary switch and there are several automatic features which enhance operational safety.
+The gear can be manually retracted/deployed with an auxiliary switch.
+The gear will also automatically deploy during landing.

 There is some simple logic controlling the operation beyond simply responding to retract/deploy commands from the controller.
-If the APM:Copter system is booted up and the landing gear control switch is in the retract position, the landing gear will not retract.
+If the system is booted up and the landing gear control switch is in the retract position, the landing gear will not retract.
 This is done to prevent damage to the landing gear or airframe should the switch be accidentally left in the retract position on start-up.
-In this case, the landing gear will not retract until the switch is first moved to the deploy position, and then the retract position.
+In this case, the landing gear will not retract until the switch is first moved to the deploy position, and then back to the retract position.

-Furthermore, the landing gear will automatically deploy immediately upon entering Land mode, as well as the landing phase of RTL mode, or an auto-land in Auto mode.
-This is especially important in the case of radio failsafe RTL events, where it would not be possible for the pilot to lower the gear manually.
+The landing gear will automatically deploy when the flight mode is changed to Land, during the final landing phase of RTL mode, and when a Land command is executed in AUTO mode.

-If assigned to a 3-position switch, the middle position will not cause a change in state of the landing gear.
-In the future, this will be used for an automatic mode, but this is not enabled for AC3.3.

 .. note::